 Jim has great ideas and resources that can help you find a job or move your career in a new direction.
 He knows a lot about making the right presentation on your résumé, in an interview, or when asking for a raise.
 His advice increased my earning power and led to a more fulfilling role on at least 2 occasions.
 Reaching out to him is a great investment, I can't recommend him enough

 I’ve helped clients from all over the greater D.C. area land their dream jobs and make successful career transitions.
 I’ve also taken on clients from across the United States and world in a virtual setting.
-In Washington, I counsel clients at my Dupont Circle office and at my home office in Alexandria, although due to COVID I am only conducting virtual sessions presently.Contact Jim
+I also counsel clients at my home office in Alexandria.Contact Jim

 Normally, sessions are 50 minutes long, although arrangements can be made for longer sessions.